jeroen-meijer/talks/README.md

 - [Redux - An Introduction](reduxintroduction/) - An introduction to the Redux pattern and how to integrate it into your Flutter projects.
 - [Flutter After Hello World](flutterafterhelloworld/) - A guide for improving Flutter development workflow and knowledge for beginners.
+- [Flutter on the Web in 2019](flutteronthewebin2019/) - A look at the current state of Flutter running on the web in 2019.